Starting your college search – College Checklist

 Researching and applying for college can be a lot of work, especially if you don’t plan ahead.
 Use our checklist for high school students to help you stay on track.

 Junior year of high school

-- Talk to your counselor to be sure that you’re in the right classes for college admission.
+Make sure that you’re in the right classes for college admission.

-- Prepare for the ACT.
 You may find free or low-cost prep courses, and lots of resources are available online.
 Your counselor may even be able to help you with fee waivers!

-- Meet with your counselor again to talk about classes during your senior year.
-Ask about taking summer classes at UALR over the summer to earn early credit towards your degree.
+Talk about classes during your senior year.
+Ask about taking classes at UA Little Rock over the summer to earn early credit towards your degree.

-- Start thinking about teachers, counselors, or employers who you can ask to write letters of recommendation for your scholarship application.
+Start thinking about teachers, counselors, or employers who you can ask to write letters of recommendation for your scholarship application.